DIT PERFORMANCE (March 31, 2025)

-DIT performance as of December 31, 2024, a fourth quarter 2024 commentary, and the 2023 Annual Report by the TOD's President appear below.
+DIT performance as of March 31, 2025, a first quarter 2025 commentary, and the 2024 Annual Report by the TOD's President appear below.

 DIT Total Fund (Combined Agency & Trusts)